hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 ### 5.2 Parsing sequences from compressed files

-- In addition to strings corresponding with file paths, SeqIO.parse() accepts file objects for **handle** values e.g.
+- In addition to strings corresponding with file paths, SeqIO.parse() accepts **file objects** as handle arguments e.g.

 ```python
 >>> from Bio import SeqIO